 This was after Hanna explained that during leaner times, such as now, construction firms offer to work at small profit margins, such as 3% or even at cost, “in order to keep the company ticking over and the skills in the company”.

-Public relations director Apaphia Lefatle was impressed by the large figures and quantities the construction world deals with, from budgets to all the piles of rebar lying on a site ready to be used, and the quantities of cement and other materials that go into building something, from homes and schools to housing and industrial developments.
+Public relations account director Apaphia Lefatle was impressed by the large figures and quantities the construction world deals with, from budgets to all the piles of rebar lying on a site ready to be used, and the quantities of cement and other materials that go into building something, from homes and schools to housing and industrial developments.

 Caroline Smith, head of public relations, puts it most succinctly: “There’s an awful lot to think about when you’re building something, no matter what it is.”